-You’ve got a bit of a walk now – it’s straight down Headingley Lane to The Hyde Park, which stands proudly at the corner that shares its name.
+You’ve got a bit of a walk now or you can catch the bus – it’s straight down Headingley Lane to The Hyde Park, which stands proudly at the corner of the same name.
 Marking the halfway point, it’s often here that day turns to night and you might start feeling the eight bars already behind you.
-It’s also where the party atmosphere kicks in – pick from the usual fare of ale, lager and spirits at a decent price, and hustle one of the pool tables for a few games before you move on.
+It’s also where the party atmosphere kicks in – pick from the usual fare of ale, lager and spirits at a decent price, before you hustle one of the pool tables for a few games.

 The Hyde Park, 2 Headingley Lane, Headingley, Leeds, West Yorkshire, LS6 2AS.

-It’s another five-minute walk down from Hyde Park Corner to The Library, and if you’ve not grabbed a bite to eat yet, there’s plenty of places around here to do just that from takeaways to Chinese restaurants.
-The Library is at the southern tip of Woodhouse Moor, in an eye-catching building.
-It’s a Scream bar, so you can expect a decent selection of alcohol that covers all bases, as well as an impressive menu of burgers.
-If you’re doing the pub crawl at the weekend, by the time you reach The Library, they’ll usually have a DJ or karaoke going too, so get your dancing shoes on.
+It’s another five-minute walk down from Hyde Park Corner to The Library, and if you’ve not grabbed a bite to eat yet, there’s plenty of places around here to do just that, from takeaways to Chinese restaurants.
+It’s at the southern tip of Woodhouse Moor, in an eye-catching building where you can get a decent selection of alcohol that covers all bases, as well as an impressive menu of burgers.
+If you’re doing the pub crawl at the weekend, they’ll usually have a DJ or karaoke going too, so get your dancing shoes on.

 The Library, 229 Woodhouse Lane, Leeds, West Yorkshire, LS2 3AP.

 Just over the road from The Library is another iconic pub on The Otley Run.
-The Packhorse is known for its dedication to Leeds’ DIY music scene, but your visit will be to enjoy their bar which is full of a diverse range of local ales in one of the more traditional pub settings that’s chock full of old-school charm.
+The Packhorse is known for its dedication to Leeds’ DIY music scene, but your visit will be to enjoy their old school bar.
+You can expect a diverse range of local ales which change on a regular basis in a traditional pub setting that’s chock-full of old-school charm.
 They keep an eye out for rowdy groups though, so you won’t be admitted if you’re acting the goat – keep your wits about you.

 The Packhorse, 208 Woodhouse Lane, Leeds, West Yorkshire, LS2 9DX.